mattstyles/viperfish/README.md

 the browser.
 In order to make viperfish work for you you'll need to create some content and you'll need to create a theme to display that content.

-When viperfish is started there are a number of steps that it will perform to correctly initialise itself:
+When viperfish is started there are a number of steps that it will perform to transparently initialise itself:

 * [Github Authorisation](#github-authorisation)